Philip Yorke, 2nd Earl of Hardwicke: Marriage and children

-On 22 May 1740 he married Lady Jemima Campbell, only daughter of John Campbell, 3rd Earl of Breadalbane by his wife Lady Amabel de Grey, daughter and heiress of Henry Grey, 1st Duke of Kent (1671–1740).
+On 22 May 1740 he married Lady Jemima Campbell, only daughter of John Campbell, 3rd Earl of Breadalbane by his wife Lady Amabel Grey, daughter and heiress of Henry Grey, 1st Duke of Kent (1671–1740).
 On the death of her grandfather the Duke of Kent in 1740, Jemima succeeded him in her own right as the 2nd Marchioness Grey and 4th Baroness Lucas.
 By his wife he had two daughters and co-heiresses: